ellisp/blog-source/_posts/2025-05-17-animated-population-pyramids.md

          short_name = gsub("Mariana Islands", "Marianas", short_name)) |>
   mutate(pict = glue("{short_name}: {format_num(total_pop)}")) |>
   mutate(pict = fct_reorder(pict, total_pop_2024))
+{% endhighlight %}

+Second, we draw 101 plots, one for each year, and save them as images in a temporary folder.
+I like to do this explicitly (saving each frame of the animation in a loop) as I find it generally easier to troubleshoot this way:

+{% highlight R lineanchors %}
 #-----------------------Draw plot--------------------
 # see https://blog.datawrapper.de/gendercolor/
 pal <- c("#D4855A", "#C5CB81")